cardosorapha/academicpages/_posts/2024-12-07-positive-negative-feedback.md

 Feedback
 ======
 Feedback is an amazingly useful tool in electronics.
-When negative, it allows us to use gain of an amplifier as a currency that we can use to get more bandwidth, less noise, improve input-output impedances, and many other things.
+When negative, it allows us to use the gain of an amplifier as a currency that we can spend to get more bandwidth, less noise, improve input-output impedances, and many other things.
 Positive feedback is also quite useful: we make oscillators and hysteresis comparators with it.

 Generally we look at a circuit and figure out which feedback type is being applied to it (positive or negative) by analysing the feedback loop, and that's it.
 Now, consider the following circuit: